Silkk the Shocker

+Vyshonn King Miller (born June 18, 1975), better known by his stage name Silkk the Shocker (formerly Silkk), is an American gangsta rapper from New Orleans, Louisiana.
+The brother of Master P, Miller signed with his record label No Limit Records, an imprint of Priority Records to release his debut album, The Shocker (1996).
+Despite unfavorable critical reception, his second and third albums—Charge It 2 da Game (1998) and Made Man (1999)—received Platinum certifications by the Recording Industry Association of America (RIAA); the latter debuted atop the Billboard 200.

 Music career

 1996–1998: The Shocker and Charge It 2 Da Game

-Silkk the Shocker rose to fame in the mid-late 1990s.
-After striking a deal with Priority, No Limit Records released Silkk's debut album The Shocker in August 1996, produced by Beats By The Pound, DJ Daryl, K-Lou and T-Bone.
+Silkk the Shocker rose to fame in the mid-late 1990s as a marketing creation of No Limit Records.
+After striking a deal with Priority, No Limit Records released Silkk's debut album The Shocker in August 1996, produced by Beats by the Pound, DJ Daryl, K-Lou and T-Bone.
 After changing his name to Silkk the Shocker, he went on to appear on numerous albums from TRU's Tru 2 da Game, Mia X's Unlady Like, and Mystikal's Unpredictable.
 He used the Shocker alias on a few No Limit albums in 1997.
-Silkk would appear on Master P's 1997 hit "Make 'Em Say Uhh!" which is featured on Master P's 1997 album Ghetto D, which became a massive hit in the US.
-Continuing on the success of the hit single, Silkk would release his next single with labelmate Mystikal called "It Ain't My Fault".
-It Ain't My Fault gained popularity and became one of the trademark songs for Silkk the Shocker.
+Silkk appeared on Master P's 1997 hit "Make 'Em Say Uhh!" which was featured on Master P's 1997 album Ghetto D. Silkk released his next single with labelmate Mystikal, called "It Ain't My Fault".
 He released another single, "Just Be Straight with Me", featuring Destiny's Child.
-The same year Silkk was featured on the hit single "Movin' On", a song from Mya's self-titled debut album Mýa.
-Charge It 2 Da Game became a big success over time, staying on the Billboard album charts for over a year.
-It was certified platinum after a few months.
+The same year Silkk was featured on the hit single "Movin' On", a song from Mya's debut album Mýa.
+Charge It 2 Da Game became a big success over time, staying on the Billboard albums chart for over a year.
+It was certified Platinum after a few months.

 1999: Made Man

-His second solo album was released in January 1999.
-The singles It Ain't My Fault 2 (feat.
-Mystikal) and Somebody Like Me (feat.
-Mya) were regularly played on MTV and BET and became two of Silkk's biggest ever hits.
-Despite selling over a million copies, it failed to garner critical success and acclaim due to fans and critics becoming tired of the typical No Limit tropes and sound around this time.
+His third solo album, Made Man was released in January 1999.
+The singles "It Ain't My Fault 2" (feat.
+Mystikal) and "Somebody Like Me" (feat.
+Mya) were regularly played on MTV and BET.
+The album was critically panned for its formulaic, predictable style.

 2001–2004: My World, My Way and Based on a True Story

 In 2001, Silkk released My World, My Way.
-He dropped the singles "That's Cool" featuring Trina and "He Did That" feat.
-Mac, which made it to #13 on the Hot R&B/Hip Hop Singles and Tracks.
-Based on a True Story, which was released in 2004 on New No Limit/Koch Records, didn't' garner much popularity.
+He released the singles "That's Cool" featuring Trina and "He Did That" feat.
+Mac, which made it to No. 13 on the Hot R&B/Hip Hop Singles and Tracks.
+Based on a True Story, which was released in 2004 on New No Limit/Koch Records, did not garner much popularity.